junxit/us-congress-bills-113/bill.md

 ## § 5.
 National medals

 The medal struck pursuant to this Act is a national medal for purposes of chapter 51 of title 31, United States Code.

-## § 6.
-Authority To use fund amounts; proceeds of sale

-- **(a)** *Authority To use fund amounts* There is authorized to be charged against the United States Mint Public Enterprise Fund, an amount not to exceed $40,000 to pay for the cost of the medal authorized under section 3.
-- **(b)** *Proceeds of sale* Amounts received from the sale of duplicate bronze medals under section 4 shall be deposited in the United States Mint Public Enterprise Fund.